-In each case I’ve made-up some examples of bad usage (dark grey), and what I would replace them with (→).
+In each case I’ve made-up some examples of bad usage (red boxes), and what I would replace them with (green boxes).
 I hope you find them useful!

 Some of the words in this list (and many others) are ‘filler’ adjectives.
 They’re in your writing merely because:

 - You wanted to include an adjective to make your subject matter sound great.

 - You needed something no-one was going to argue with.

 - You were in a hurry when you wrote it (yes, I’ve been there).

 ‘Advanced’ is a great example of this sort of adjectival padding, and one that is ubiquitous in the scientific field.
 To be fair, it’s not doing any harm, but you need to be sure you’re not missing an opportunity to talk about the real value of your products or services – saving time, saving money, improving confidence, achieving regulatory compliance, acquiring prestige or competitive advantage, increasing throughput, and the like.